eagle-io/docs/source/topics/nodes/parameter.rst

     The units (suffix) to be displayed with the value or state.

 Format
     Specify how the value should be formatted for display.

+    *Number Parameters* use this setting to set how many decimal places should be shown (leave empty to display the value with all included decimal places). *0* will always display a digit. *#* will only display a digit if it exists.

-Number parameters use this setting to determine how many decimal places should be shown.
-Time parameters use this setting to determine the formatting of the timestamp (used instead of your user time format preference if set).
+    *Time Parameters* use this setting to determine the formatting of the timestamp (leave empty to display timestamps in your default user time format).
+Select a preset format from the drop down list or specify a custom format using :ref:`time format tokens <time-format-tokens>`.

 States